AndyCTS/Order_DiscoveryClient/README.md

-# Overview of the service in the current implementation
+# Overview of the problem which we are trying to solve
+The problem which is attempted to solve here is the physical manifestation of a shopping cart as a message queue in RaabitMQ.
+The holistic architecture of the problem is as mentioned below in the archhitecture diagram.

+Since this problem as of now is more on setting the technical infrastructure to help build the application in future - hence there is a very limited applicability of JUnit based test cases.

-This service exposes the REST endpoints to have the order-producer tested.
+This particular service exposes the REST endpoints to have the order-producer tested.
+It hard codes a particular Order Master POJO and calls the REST API endpoint of the producer - which serializes and writes this POJO to a RabbitMQ in PCF.

 # Salient features developed